iggredible/Learn-Vim/ch12_search_and_substitute.md

 The trick of this command is the expression `\U\2`. `\U` instructs the following character to be uppercased.

 Let's do one more example.
-Suppose you are writing a Vim book and you need to capitalize the first letter of each word in a line.
+Suppose you are writing a Vim guide and you need to capitalize the first letter of each word in a line.

 ```
 vim is the greatest text editor in the whole galaxy